dji-sdk/Mobile-SDK-Doc/source/introduction/component-guide-missions.md

 The Panorama Mission rotates the camera 180 or 360 degrees while taking photos which can then be downloaded to render a panorama.
 In full circle mode, 8 photos are taken.
 In half circle mode, 5 photos are taken.
 Other commands cannot be sent to the camera until the mission is finished.
 The Panorama Mission does not support the image stitching feature, so the images must be stitched manually.
 All the images will be stored on the SD card.

 The Panorama Mission is only supported on OSMO.

-### Custom Mission

-The Custom Mission serializes multiple missions or mission steps.
-It is an easy way to create complex, rich missions.
-Each mission step is uploaded to the aircraft at time of execution.
-Mission steps available are:

-* Waypoint Mission
-* Follow Me Mission
-* Hot Point Mission
-* Aircraft Take off
-* Goto Waypoint
-* Go Home
-* Shoot Photo
-* Record Video
-* Change Aircraft Yaw
-* Change Gimbal Attitude